 - If you have registered a domain name with GoDaddy (or another domain registrar), then you will need to instruct the registrar to point your domain to your webhosting server (we’ll show you this in the tutorial below).

-To set up your domain nameservers, go to GoDaddy and sign into your account …
+To set up your domain nameservers, head over to GoDaddy and log into your account …

 Once you’re logged in, go to My Account > All Products and click on ‘Manage’ to open up your domain management console …